TheHive-Project/TheHiveDocs/admin/backup-restore.md

 Then, restart the Elasticsearch service.

-_Note_: Be careful if you run ElasticSearch in Docker, the directory must be mapped in host filesystem using `--volume` parameter (cf. [Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes/)).
+_Note_: Be careful if you run Elasticsearch in Docker, the directory must be mapped in host filesystem using `--volume` parameter (cf. [Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes/)).

 ## 2. Register a snapshot repository

-Create an ElasticSearch snapshot point named *the_hive_backup* with the following command (set the same path in the location setting as the one set in the configuration file):
+Create an Elasticsearch snapshot point named *the_hive_backup* with the following command (set the same path in the location setting as the one set in the configuration file):

 ```
 $ curl -XPUT 'http://localhost:9200/_snapshot/the_hive_backup' -d '{